scalacenter/bloop/docs/what-is-bloop.md

    [Metals](https://github.com/scalameta/metals) or
    [IntelliJ](https://www.jetbrains.com/idea/)

+When these clients run build actions, they have an effect on you, the end user building software.
+They mutate the file system, they update the build state and they produce a result back to you.
+Clients might even be running these actions concurrently, unknowingly sharing global state and falling prey of race conditions.

+How can these actions be run in a build server without disruption?
+What are the properties of these connections?
+Giving answers to these questions is fundamental to solve real-world tooling needs.

-### Guarantees to build clients
+### The goal of a build server

+A build server such as Bloop is in a privileged position to solve the above tooling challenges.

-At the same time, these clients have the guarantee that their actions will not conflict with those of other concurrent clients being served by the same server in the same build.
+As the the hub serving build requests for any Scala build, Bloop guarantees clients that their actions will not conflict with those of other concurrent clients being served by the same server in the same build.

-For example, if [Metals](https://github.com/scalameta/metals) is compiling your project via Bloop and you spawn a CLI command such as test at the same time, Bloop guarantees that:
+For example, if [Metals](https://github.com/scalameta/metals) is compiling your project via Bloop and you spawn a bloop CLI command such as `bloop test foo --watch` at the same time, Bloop guarantees that:

 1. The server heavily caches compilations for the same inputs (aka *compile deduplication*)
    > If inputs haven't changed between the requests, only the first client